Our Review Process

 Crabs are a great source of chromium that helps the insulin for the metabolism of glucose.
 It also lowers the high blood glucose levels in your body.
 Lobsters are good for individuals with type 2 diabetes, as they are an important source of omega-3 fatty acids.

 Tilapia is a low-fat, high-protein fish.
 Tilapia is great seafood for people with diabetes.
 It has no carbs, and also it is rich in fiber, which helps reduce the risk of arterial hypertension in a person with diabetes.
 It contains selenium, which helps in balancing glucose levels in the blood.

 Are sardines good for diabetics?
-Yes, Sardines are preferable for an individual with diabetes.
+Yes, Sardines for diabetics is preferable.
 Sardines are rich in omega-3 fatty acids and protein.
 You can include it as part of your diabetic diet, as it is rich in calcium and vitamin D, making them excellent seafood for people with diabetes.

 is mackerel good for diabetics?, Yes, It is a good source of micronutrients like iron, protein, vitamin B12, and niacin.
 Atlantic mackerel is freshly available, and it has less mercury, whereas king mackerel has high mercury.
 The Pacific mackerel is a fatty fish that contains high omega-3 fatty acids.
 A high level of fatty acid helps lower the artery's blockage, whereas triglycerides raise good cholesterol.

 Trout has a high content of omega-3 fatty acids.
 It has very little or no carbohydrates.
 Hence, there is no risk of a rise in blood sugar level after consuming a trout.
 Trout is a good source of both protein and vitamin D, and both are beneficial for type 2 diabetes.